 - Restrict other terms, benefits, or conditions of employment.

-Some personnel actions taken against disabled employees, however, even some taken because of the employee’s disability, do not constitute unlawful discrimination.
-For instance:
+Some personnel actions were taken against disabled employees, however, even some taken because of the employee’s disability, do not constitute unlawful discrimination.

 - If a medical condition prevents a person from driving, it is not unlawful discrimination for a trucking company to decline to hire him or her as a driver.